dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Structure of Repository
 - PNG -- contains images created during EDA and those linked in README
-- Data_Cleaning.ipynb -- contains all processes that went into pipeline cleaning and statistical tests
+- 001_Data_Cleaning.ipynb -- contains all processes that went into cleaning the time series
-- Model_Evaluation.ipynb -- contains code that ran all of the models for NYS data
+- 002_EDA.ipynb -- contains code that creates the visuals for the project
-- Alabama_Test.ipynb -- contains case where NYS model predicts onto Alabama data
+- 003_Modeling.ipynb -- contains case where we tested forecasting models against holdout data
 - README.md